+7.4 Ventilation

-7.4 Ventilation Controlled ventilation in homes keeps air fresh and - in addition to sufficient levels of heat - ensures moisture is effectively removed from the internal environment, preventing condensation and mould growth.
+Controlled ventilation in homes keeps air fresh and - in addition to sufficient levels of heat - ensures moisture is effectively removed from the internal environment, preventing condensation and mould growth.

 There is currently uncontrolled ventilation due to gaps in the windows/frames, leading to high levels of heat loss, without removing condensation build up.
 As homes become better insulated and more airtight, the addition of controlled ventilation is even more important.

 Possible, high level solutions are included below:

 Trickle vents: New windows can incorporate trickle vents within the frame to provide background ventilation.

 Centralised Mechanical Extract Ventilation (MEV): One unit that can extract air from multiple spaces within the homes.
 Window vents or natural leaky fabric required for replacement air as background vents are needed to provide 'make-up air' for mechanical extract, otherwise the pressure increases in the dwelling and the fan wont work.

-Mechanical Ventilation with Heat Recovery (MVHR): As homes are constructed or retrofitted with higher levels of insulation and airtightness, MVHR is increasingly being used to provide fresh air without losing heat through uncontrolled gaps in the building envelope e.g. leaky fabric or users opening windows.
+Mechanical Ventilation with Heat Recovery

+(MVHR): As homes are constructed or retrofitted with higher levels of insulation and airtightness, MVHR is increasingly being used to provide fresh air without losing heat through uncontrolled gaps in the building envelope e.g. leaky fabric or users opening windows.
 Combining this with heat recovery means that incoming fresh air is heated using the old, heated air which is being extracted, further reducing heat loss.
 MVHR requires a airtight fabric, therefore, trickle vents and other background ventilation e.g. an existing leaky fabric need to be avoided.

-Excess air infiltration is experienced as cold draughts, particularly near (2) vindows (3) Moisture is not being effectively removed from all homes.
-None of the existing windows have trickle vents for background ventilation and there is no mechanical background ventilation 7.5 Additional Factors Thermal Mass Concrete and masonry are materials with a high thermal mass.
-They absorb, store and release heat slower than lightweight materials, such as timber.
+Moisture is not being effectively removed from all homes.
+None of the existing windows have trickle vents for background ventilation and there is no mechanical background ventilation

+7.5 Additional Factors

+Thermal Mass

+Concrete and brick are thermal mass.
+Thermal mass absorbs, stores and releases heat slower than lightweight materials such as timber.
 In summer, this helps to keep homes cool as excess heat is slowly absorbed during the day.
-If the home is suitably ventilated at night the concrete can cool down again and recharge ready to absorb heat the next day.
+If the home is suitably ventilated at night, the concrete can cool down again and recharge ready to absorb heat the next day.

 However, this also means in winter the concrete will also absorb heat from the heating system, so homes can take a little longer to warm up at the beginning of the heating season.

+Solar gains

-Solar gains Solar gains from the south elevation provides homes with free heat.
-It can also mean that this side of the home is warmer than the north side.
-The kitchen and bathroom are rooms which generate a lot of moisture, however, they are located on the north side of the building where they do not benefit from solar gains, likely exacerbating condendation problems in these rooms during the winter.
-In the summer, rooms on the south side of the building can suffer with overheating, which needs to be considered within the proposals.
-Heating Heating and hot water in the flats is currently provided via gas boiler.
+Solar gains from the west elevation provides homes with free heat.
+It can also mean that this side of the home is warmer than the east side.
+In the summer, rooms on the west side of the building can suffer with overheating, which needs to be considered within the proposals.

+Heating

+Heating and hot water in the flats is currently provided via gas boiler.
 Individual boilers were installed when the district heating system was decommissioned.
 Generally, the boilers have been installed within the kitchens and the boiler flues are fixed through the external wall on the north elevation.
 Building regulations have guidance on the minimum distance a horizontal extract flue can be from an opening window when the flue serves a gas boiler.
 The regulations state that the flue should be 300mm from the opening window or vent.
 Any works to the windows will trigger the need to comply with these regulations.

 Looking to the future, with the eventual phasing out of gas boilers and the Corporation aiming to achieve Net Zero in operations by 2027, and across its full value chain by 2040, the current window works also provide an opportunity to begin the transition to a low-carbon heating system ahead of the de-carbonisation of the national grid.